The top 5 whole house water filter systems for 2022 and which is best for clean, mineral-rich water for kitchen, laundry, and bathing.

 Advantages: Effective in removing chlorine and chlorine byproducts as well as eliminating bad taste and odor.

 Disadvantages: Ineffective in removing many chemicals including chloramines and fluoride.
-Does not lessen the effects of heavy metals.
+It does not lessen the effects of heavy metals.

 Reverse Osmosis (RO) System